-The sequence baselines achieve awful but reasonable results.
-Our goal is to improve the generalization abilities of logic rules while still maintaining the advantages of high precision, i.e., to increase the recall and maintain the precision at a high level.
-In the baselines, the increase on recall makes no sense since the precision is unacceptable, resulting in unserviceable application.
-It is obvious that precision and recall have a trade-off, so we adjust the decision threshold to further analyze the performance of baseline models.
-As shown in Figure \ref{fig:baselines_result}, the precision increases and the recall decreases when we raise the threshold, which is in line with our intuition.
-However, it can be seen that the precision is still awful even we adjust the threshold to a very high level.
+As shown in Table \ref{table: chinese case}, the LSTM baselines achieve unsatisfactory but reasonable results.
+After integrating neural networks, the recall increases to a great extent, but the precision decreases to an unacceptable level.
+There is always a trade-off between precision and recall, so we adjust the decision threshold to make futher analysis of the model performances.
+As shown in Figure \ref{fig:baselines_result}, the precision is still very low even we adjust the threshold to a very high level.
 The reasons are as follows.
-A RE can be considered as a hierarchical structure while a sequence model reads RE in a linear way.
+A RE has a hierarchical structure while the LSTM models read it in a linear way.
 And special characters in RE such as ``.'', ``?'' are difficult to be modeled by a sequence model.
-Besides, RE requires focusing on whole context but a sequence model generally considers local patterns of inputs.
-By integrating attention, which endows sequence structures the ability to model dependencies of patterns regardless of their distance, the model performance is slighted improved while still unacceptable.
-The ``LSTM-Attention-Output'' outperforms ``LSTM-Attention-Input'' since the rule attends the case directly in output and the most useful pattern is captured by max-pooling.
-The baselines can not handle the hierarchical structure and the symbolic reasoning of logic rules, leading to the unacceptable performances.
+Besides, RE is insensitive to the length of context, but a sequence model is effective in capturing local features.
+By integrating attention, the model is able to detect long distance dependency between words.
+The ``LSTM-Attention-Output'' outperforms ``LSTM-Attention-Input'' since the rule output can directly gain information from the case output, and the most useful pattern is captured by max-pooling.
+In brief, the LSTM baselines can not work efficiently in learning the symbolic knowledge from logic rules with hierarchical structures.

 Compared to ``RE'', ``NRE-Word-Finetune'' increases the recall of rules significantly while still maintaining a high precision.
-It can be seen that ``Finetune'' is critical since it makes the modules and the layout more fitted.
-Moreover, ``NRE-Word-Finetune'' is more effective than ``NRE-Char-Finetune'' because words encode more semantics and have better generalization ability than characters.
+It can be seen that ``Finetune'' via Reinforcement Learning is critical since it makes the modules and the layout parser fit to the data.
+Moreover, ``NRE-Word-Finetune'' is more effective than ``NRE-Char-Finetune'' because words encode more grammatical and semantic information and have better generalization abilities than characters.

-The results are summarized in Table \ref{table: relation classification} on relation classification dataset, where NRE improves the performance of rules by a significant margin.
+Similarity, Table \ref{table: relation classification} shows the results of relation classification task, where NRE improves the performance of rules by a significant margin.

-Experimental results demonstrate that NRE is capable of handling the hierarchical structure of RE and promoting REs, and still maintaining the high precision and interpretability.